DaniDelHoyo/Supplementary-Files/README.md

 Figure S3: Dyer (A) and Zhang (B) scores for STRING interactome and for negative interactome protein pairs using domains and motifs.

+4BestInteractomes: File .cys (Cytoscape software).
+It contains the 4 Solanum lycopersicum - Phytophthora infestans best sets of interactions over the interactome of S. lycopersicum.
+Source of Figures S1 and S2.